-A newer label of art branding, "Street Art" is considered a subgenre of Graffiti or maybe it’s vice versa .
-Since the term Graffito (to scratch or draw unto walls) has been around since humanity began, then it’s probably the former.
+A newer label of art branding, "Street Art" is considered a subgenre of Graffiti .
+Since the term Graffito (to scratch or draw unto walls) has been around since humanity began, then it’s probably correct.
 Mr. Brainwash calls his own movement by the label "Street Pop" and the museum houses some of his oeuvre since he entered the arena of Pop.

 What is it advertising?
 Strange lined figures dancing or gesturing up at flying saucers, a radiant baby, many radiant babies, more figures running around a barking dog...

 From 1980 to 1985 it is estimated that Haring drew over 5,000 images in the NYC subways alone and this helped launch a highly successful art career.
 Haring even opened a NYC retail store called the Pop Shop to purvey his wares he had produced.

 In Haring's world the mantra is, "Art is for Everybody."

 Keith Haring sometimes (oftentimes) drew and painted in a somewhat calligraphic "Stream of consciousness style " using fluid acrylics, oils and sumi inks with brush or marker.
 In his own words : "There was also this stream-of-consciousness thing – this mind-to-hand flow that I saw in Dubuffet, Mark Tobey, and Alechinsky"